pdubslax/pdubslax.github.io/_posts/2020-11-2-mnf-preview-week-8.md

 ## Koch Safari League Preview Watch Guide for Tonight

-Sponsored by [Halloween Superstore USA](https://i.somethingawful.com/u/bobservo/hsp/HalloweenHeader.jpg) - Remember, it's totally normal and ok to always wear costumes and hand out candy!
+Sponsored by [Halloween Superstore USA](https://i.somethingawful.com/u/bobservo/hsp/HalloweenHeader.jpg) - Remember, it's totally normal and ok to always wear costumes and hand out candy during any point in the calendar year!

 ### Forward

 7 slots across 5 matchups remain in tonight's showdown between the Tompa Bay Cuckaneers and the Goo Spork Clients.
 Yahoo currently has only a single matchup sitting at less than 98% decided but our calculations tell us that there are really 3 matchups that have a true chance of the favorite being upset.
 This week in the league saw fairly average scoring with an average team score of ~100 and a single historic performance from Dalvin Cook - reaching the max points this year from a single player at 47.6.
-4 of the league's top 5 will likely see victory this week making the battle for the 5 and 6 playoff slots extra important.
+4 of the league's top 5 will likely see victory this week making the battle for the 6th playoff slots extra important.
 With the closing trade deadline on Nov 14th, look for deals to be pushed through in the upcoming weeks as teams jockey for playoff position and eternal glory.
-Tune in tonight to see if anything XXXtra funky happens to your matchup or others, and remember, never accept loose candy in a plastic bag, unless you are in a VERY affluent neighborhood (message paid for by your Mom).
+Tune in tonight to see if anything XXXtra funky happens to your matchup or others, and remember, never accept loose candy in a plastic bag, unless you are in a VERY affluent neighborhood (message paid for by your well intended but slightly ignorant Mom and her surrounding Moms coalition).

 <br/>